Link to current COVID-19 information as it relates to WMU researchers.

-The following information and sample documents are provided to help researchers develop consent and assent documents customized to the design of the individual research project.
+The information and sample documents in the compliance form section are provided to help researchers develop consent and assent documents customized to the design of the individual research project.
 If departmental letterhead is used, the header “Western Michigan University” and the department name may by omitted.

 - Glossary of lay terms for use in preparing consent forms for human subjects

 - Research subject consent/assent document approval stamp policy

 Associate Director of Compliance